STEVE Foster has announced his intention to resolve the contract dispute that is keeping him out of the

-Meanwhile, former Quakers assistant manager Dean Windass has said he believes he could have helped lift the club from the bottom of the table had he not been sacked.
+Meanwhile, former Quakers assistant manager Dean Windass has said he believes he could have helped lift the club from the bottom of the table had he not

 He and manager Colin Todd departed Darlington after failing to win any of the club’s first nine league games.

 Windass has since spent time working in the media but says he is keen for a return to management.